 All of these elements are probably not responsible for the game not selling well, but they do have an effect on the actual feel and accessibility of the game.

-[Update] Theme / title / trailers analysis
+Theme, title and trailers analysis

 Following the release of the article, we received a lot of feedback regarding the general theme and title of the game.
 Here’s an update on this particular subject.

-big huge part of selling copies of your game is to grab people’s attention when they first encounter your game on website or in a store.
+big huge part of selling copies of your game is to grab people’s attention when they first encounter your game on a website or in a store.
 You do that by having a good looking game (originality, style, theme, etc), which comes up in screenshots and trailers.
 You also need to have a good title that is both memorable/catchy and describes the game well.
 Finally, your game’s description (elevator pitch) also needs to let people wanting more, or at least generate some kind of wonder in their mind.

 We didn’t have any of this in Toto Temple Deluxe.